 When applying for a mortgage, self-employed individuals must present years of income evidence and extensive financial documentation to potential lenders.

-This typically includes several years of accounts and a Tax Year Overview to verify income stability and business performance.
+This typically includes several years of accounts and SA302 tax calculations to verify income stability and business performance.

 Additionally, evidence of a strong credit score and detailed records of salary and dividend payments are essential to demonstrate financial responsibility and reliability.